How to use Private Networks with Elastic Metal servers

 - Click the Private Networks tab.

-- Select Select and attach an existing Private Network, and choose a network from the dropdown list to attach your server to.
-Remember, only Private Networks in the same Availability Zone as your server will be displayed, you cannot attach a server to a Private Network from another Availability Zone.
+- Select Attach to an existing Private Network, and choose a network from the drop-down list to attach your server to.
+Remember, only Private Networks in the same region as your server will be displayed.

-- Select Create and attach a new Private Network, and enter a name for the new Private Network you wish to create.
+- Select Attach to a new Private Network, and enter a name for the new Private Network you wish to create.